2016Ruben/cyber_security_preprocessing_pipeline/readme.md

 Alternatively, tshark can be used instead of scapy, leading to faster code execution, see [original authors](https://github.com/ymirsky/Kitsune-py/tree/master).

+# Datasets

+The link for the dataset from the Kitsune work can be found on [Kaggle](https://www.kaggle.com/datasets/ymirsky/network-attack-dataset-kitsune).

 # License

 ### TODO: Do the license here